piyush-jain1/jekyll-now/_posts/2017-06-14-GeometryPackage.md

 - The oct interface had a better performance over mex.
 - For 10000 vertices, the oct interface took about 0.008 seconds while the mex interface took about 0.014 seconds.
 This implies oct interface took 8X10e-3 seconds / 10e4 vertices i.e. 8X10e-7 seconds per vertex.
 For mex, it was 14X10e-7 seconds per vertex.
 - As it can be seen from the above data, the oct interface was not more than twice as good as mex interface.</br>
 From these observations, it was concluded that it is not worth to change the interface from mex to oct since there was not much improvement in performance.
-Thus, my next goal is now to incorporate new algorithms.
+Thus, our next goal is now to incorporate new algorithms.

+After spending decent time over checking out the new algorithm and understanding its implementation, I have now started to implement the polybool function.
+I also tried to compare its performance with the already implemented clipPolygon in the current geometry package.
+The new algorithm has a better performance than the old one.